Niels3RT/RTsd/README.md

 -all race data is saved to sd card, device dependend data (rx module calibration) to esp nv storage
 -as long as the sd card is intact, all other devices can be changed during a race (think of water, fire)
 -all rx5808 modules (i have seen..) are supported (rssi to 1.xV and 3.xV)
 -rssi data is saved and reprocessed in realtime whenever results are requested
+-integrated power supply, just connect lipo

 # ATTENTION
 This repository as well as the whole project are still works in progress.